Meet the Club Officers

 Vice President of Communications

 Gail Alfar has lived in Austin Texas for 25 years.
 She describes herself foremost as a wife, and mother of five kids.
-She is a postpartum registered nurse, and was chosen to serve on the Ascension Texas nursing congress.
+She is a cardiology clinic nurse, and was chosen to serve on the Ascension Texas nursing congress.
 She leads tours at the LBJ Museum and serves on the advocacy committee for NAMI of Austin.

 Gail was Vice President (Communications) of the TOC of Central Texas, and then led in orchestrating the creation of the Tesla Owners Club of Austin.
 She continues to accelerate the club’s potential by leading the club towards joining Tesla’s official owners engagement platform.